 Lauren had noticed that COVID had refocused architecture on the human experience.
 Building needs to stop being seen as a one-off cost and we need to collectively look at long-germ value.

 James has seen an improvement in the way companies are talking about Salesforce in the sector.
-He’s having conversations now that he wouldn’t have expected even a year ago because construction in particular is starting to understand Salesforce’s value.
+He’s having conversations now that he wouldn’t have expected even a year ago as construction starts to understand Salesforce’s value.
 There’s no more “wining and dining”, so B2B companies all need to consider how to innovate digitally and become more strategic.

-The final thoughts of the group reiterated the need for a central IT function to enable a positive customer experience.
-Customers are expecting more in construction and real estate, whether it’s to see brand differentiation in a more competitive market, or to interact with building owners before problems arise.
+The panel reiterated the need for a central IT function to enable a positive customer experience in the built environment.
+Customers expect more in construction and real estate now.
+Whether it’s to see brand differentiation in a more competitive market, or to interact with building owners before problems arise.
 This will only be scalable with the right technology in place.

 We’re offering a free consultation to see how you could improve customer experience using technology.
 Get in touch today.